taspeotis/ExpressionEvaluator/README.md

 > In addition, the following types are imported: `System.Convert` and `System.Math`.

-In the interests of producing a generic evaluator `Microsoft.SqlServer.Types` is not imported or referenced.
+In the interests of producing a generic evaluator `Microsoft.SqlServer.Types` is neither imported nor referenced.
 Further, the library is also capable of evaluating any expression that has a `CodeDomProvider` available for it - not just VB .NET.

-ExpressionEvaluator's API allows for general purpose expression evaluation, but suited towards bulk evaluation<sup>1</sup>.
-To use ExpressionEvaluator efficiently it's required that all expressions are added first, and then compiled before being evaluated.
+Expression Evaluator's API allows for general purpose expression evaluation, but suited towards bulk evaluation<sup>1</sup>.
+To use Expression Evaluator efficiently it's required that all expressions are added first, and then compiled before being evaluated.

 <sup>1</sup> This design was chosen because all possible expressions are known up-front in a Reporting Services report.